-Currently the most significant risks revolve around the Covid 19 pandemic.
-These are reviewed on a regular basis and immediately if any of our circumstances change
+The key risks remain unchanged and the most significant risks revolve around the Covid 19 pandemic.
+These are reviewed on a regular basis and immediately actioned if any of our circumstances change

-The next most significant risk (which was the most significant risk last year) is the developing dependency on volunteers to support the chaplain in providing services to seafarers in the ports.
+The next most significant risk (which was also the most significant risk last year) is the developing dependency on volunteers to support the chaplain in providing services to seafarers in the ports.
 The risk is mitigated by careful selection and appropriate training and certification by the Merchant Navy Welfare Board.